 What is RICO and how is it used in Florida?

-RICO (Racketeer Influenced and Corrupt Organizations Act) allows prosecutors to target organized criminal activity.
-You can be charged even if you didn’t personally commit the underlying offenses.
+A: RICO (Racketeer Influenced and Corrupt Organizations Act) targets patterns of organized crime.
+Under Florida’s RICO statute (§ 895.02) and federal law, you can be charged even if you didn’t personally commit every underlying act, as long as prosecutors allege participation in a criminal enterprise.

 How can a lawyer help with a money laundering charge?